Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Local Trees

+\paragraph{$\H$-node representatives.} Each $\H$-child $x$ of $v$ is not in $\L(v)$ as such, but is present through a \emph{representative} $\ell_x$, which is a leaf in $\L(v)$.
+We distinguish $x$ from $\ell_x$ because they have different characteristics and store different information.

-For an $\H$-child $x$ of $v$, there is a local tree leaf $\ell_x$ in $\L(v)$. $\ell_x$ belongs to either a buffer tree or a bottom tree.
-The local tree leaf $\ell_x$ stores a pointer to $x$ and the weight of $x$, a parent pointer to a buffer tree node or a bottom tree node (depending on which tree this leaf is in), approximate counters and a bitmap maintaining the \emph{local $(i, t)$-status} of the leaf, where an $(i, t)$-bit in the bitmap is set to $1$ if and only if both $v$ and $x$ are $(i, t)$-nodes.
-Notice that if $x$ is an $(i, t)$-branching node but $v$ is not, then $x$ is said to have $(i, t)$-status but $\ell_x$ does not have local $(i, t)$-status.
+The local tree leaf $\ell_x$ stores a pointer to $x\in\H$, the weight of $x$, a parent pointer, approximate counters, and a bitmap maintaining \emph{\underline{local} $(i, t)$-status} of the leaf $\ell_x$, where the $(i, t)$-bit in the bitmap is set to $1$ if and only if $x$ and $v$ are both $(i,t)$-nodes but the fundamental $\H$-shortcut $\scut v x$ is \emph{not} an $(i,t)$-shortcut.
+In a quiescent state, this only occurs when $v$ is an $(i,t)$-branching node or $(i,t)$-root and $x$ is an $(i,t)$-node.\footnote{Notice that if $x$ is an $(i,t)$-branching node but $v$ is not, then $x\in \H$ has $(i,t)$-status but $\ell_x \in \L(v)$ does not have \emph{local} $(i,t)$-status.
+This is the main reason for notationally distinguishing $x$ from $\ell_x$.} However, in the middle of a \Delete{} operation we may temporarily uncover and remove a fundamental $(i,t)$-shortcut $\scut v x$, which can cause $v,x$ to temporarily become $(i,t)$-nodes and $\ell_x\in \L(v)$ to temporarily become a \emph{local} $(i,t)$-node.